-At Somerset, students have the choice of doing either Queensland Curriculum and Assessment Authority (QCAA) subjects, leading to an Overall Position (OP) or the International Baccalaureate Diploma, both pathways leading to the Queensland Certificate of Education (QCE).
+At Somerset, students have the choice of doing either Queensland Curriculum and Assessment Authority (QCAA) subjects, leading to an Australian Tertiary Admissions Rank (ATAR) or the International Baccalaureate Diploma, both pathways leading to the Queensland Certificate of Education (QCE).
 This choice allows students to select a course that will best suite their learning styles and career plans.

-The Queensland Curriculum and Assessment Authority (QCAA) regulations specify that students take five subjects over the two years or four semesters to be eligible for an Overall Position (OP) score.
+The Queensland Curriculum and Assessment Authority (QCAA) regulations specify that students take five subjects over the two years or four semesters to be eligible for an Australian Tertiary Admissions rank (ATAR).
 At Somerset, we insist that students take six subjects and included in the compulsory category is at least one of three types of mathematics.

 Subjects offered in Year 11 include: